There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Though The Scream might be better known than the artist himself, Munch is one of the most famous Norwegians of all time.
 He was active as an artist for more than 60 years, and many of his works were influenced by existential themes such as anxiety, jealousy, and melancholy, making his art as relevant today as it was 125 years ago.

-If you want to deep dive more into the artist's fascinating life and creations, you should definitely catch the new film Munch on Viaplay, released in January 2023.
+If you want to deep dive more into the artist's fascinating life and creations, you should definitely watch the film Munch on Viaplay, released in January 2023.
 You can watch the trailer below:

 Munch didn’t only turn to his own tormented inner life for motifs.
 He was also inspired by the stunning scenery that surrounded him, and the places where he lived and worked can also be seen in his paintings.